ec500-software-engineering/project-01-skin-cancer-detection-team1/tips.md

 ## Model
 Use pre-trained model from kaggle kernel.
-Git location can be found at https://github.com/vbookshelf/Skin-Lesion-Analyzer
+Kaggle location can be found at https://www.kaggle.com/sid321axn/step-wise-approach-cnn-model-77-0344-accuracy

 ## Application
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Before running this project on your own computer, install the requirments for this project first